 Tick this security setting if it is not necessary to enforce the use of an invoice number when adding a return from customer.
 This means there is no link to an invoice against the customer.
 A return can also be made against multiple invoices.

 The non strict return generates the credit for the customer.
-When finished, a linked debtors purchase order is automatically generated on a status of Received to handle the return of the stock to inventory.
-The RFC will dictate the value of the customer credit, and the DPO will dictate the Asset value of the returned stock.
+When finished, a linked debtors purchase order (DPO) is automatically generated on a status of Received to handle the return of the stock to inventory.
+The RFC will dictate the value of the customer credit, and the DPO will dictate the asset value of the returned stock.

-Upon setting the RFC to Finish, Jim2 will automatically create a Debtors purchase order on the status of Received.
-It is then required that the debtors purchase order be updated with the COGS value against the stock, then set to Finish.
+It is then required that the DPO be updated with the COGS value against the stock, then set to Finish.

 |